Flight Attendants, Pilots Say Frontier Discriminated Against New Moms

 Via email, a Frontier spokeswoman wrote that the airline "has strong policies in place in support of pregnant and lactating mothers and remains committed to treating all of its team members equally and fairly."
 She went on to explain that "Frontier offers a number of accommodations for pregnant and lactating pilots and flight attendants within the bounds of protecting public safety, which is always our top priority," and said that the airline denies the allegations in the lawsuits.

 Becky Lutte, an aviation professor at the University of Nebraska-Omaha, said the lawsuit reflects a larger challenge facing the U.S. airline industry.
-Only about 5% of pilots industry-wide are women, Lutte said, and "an even smaller number of those are in leadership positions."
+Only about 5% of pilots industrywide are women, Lutte said, and "an even smaller number of those are in leadership positions."

 "There is an issue in terms of needing to enhance and increase those numbers, and to work on efforts to recruit and retain women — and one of the ways to do that is to create a more inclusive workplace setting," Lutte said.